Robin Skynner: Career

 After demobilisation from RAF service, Skynner enrolled as a student at University College Hospital and qualified MB, BS (Lond) in 1952.
 He then began his psychiatric training.
 In 1957, he passed the Diploma of Psychological Medicine.
 In 1971, he was elected MRCPsych, proceeding FRCPsych in 1976.
 He was successively the Director of the Woodberry Down Child Guidance Unit, Physician-in Charge of the Queen Elizabeth Hospital for Children, Senior Tutor in Psychotherapy at the Institute of Psychiatry and Honorary Associate Consultant at the Maudsley Hospital.

-Dr. Foulkes, a psychoanalyst and psychiatrist, was one of the founders of group analysis in Britain, a group approach developed out of Foulkes's treatment of war victims in Northfield Hospital, Birmingham.
+Dr S.H.
+Foulkes, a psychoanalyst and psychiatrist, was one of the founders of group analysis in Britain, a group approach developed out of Foulkes' treatment of war victims in Northfield Hospital, Birmingham.
 Foulkes was a pioneer and quickly attracted the attention of others keen to change the way mental health patients were dealt with.
 Skynner was intrigued by Foulkes and by the early stages of the therapeutic community movement, which was gathering strength.
-He became Foulkes's pupil and later his patient in a group.
+He became Foulkes' pupil and later his patient in a group.
 Robin Skynner would readily admit he needed treatment himself.

 In 1959, together with fellow disciples of Dr. Foulkes, Skynner founded the Group Analytic Practice, which specialises in group, family and marital therapy.
 A logical development was the emergence of the Institute of Group Analysis for the specific purpose of giving training in group therapy.
 However, it was Skynner himself who, in 1977, founded the Institute of Family Therapy and chaired it for the next two years.

 Skynner subsequently worked with adults and children of an unusually wide range of socio-economic status, from the poorest districts of the East End of London to private practice.
 His chief interest was the practice and teaching of psychotherapy, with individuals, groups, families, couples and institutions.
 The important posts he successfully filled were senior tutor (psychotherapy) at the Institute of Psychiatry, honorary assistant consultant psychiatrist at Bethlem Royal and Maudsley Hospital and physician in charge of the Department of Psychiatry at Queen Elizabeth Hospital for Children, London.